 The vast majority of cardiac bronchi are asymptomatic.
 In some patients with lung parenchyma supplied by this bronchus, abnormal drainage predisposes to repeated chest infection 2.
-Haemoptysis has also been described 4.
+Hemoptysis 4 as well as cases of malignant transformation 6-9 have also been described.

 The anomaly is thought to occur between the 4th and 6th weeks of gestation, during development of the bronchial tree 3.

 The histology of its wall is that of normal airway.